-AOC Said A LOT In Her 60-Second DNC Speech
+Why AOC Nominated Bernie Sanders At The DNC

 – @AOC#DemConvention pic.twitter.com/KbFL5xl0Uw

-“In a time when millions of people in the United States are looking for deep systemic solutions to our crises of massive evictions, unemployment, and lack of healthcare . . . and out of love for all people, I hereby second the nomination of Senator Bernard Sanders of Vermont for president of the United States of America.”
+“In a time when millions of people in the United States are looking for deep systemic solutions to our crises of massive evictions, unemployment, and lack of healthcare...and out of love for all people, I hereby second the nomination of Senator Bernard Sanders of Vermont for president of the United States of America.”

-Some people on Twitter were confused by the procedure of the nomination, but AOC quickly cleared it up.
+Some people on Twitter were confused by the process of the nomination, even going so far as to attack AOC for not supporting Biden.
+But the Congresswoman was doing her job: She had the formal role of nominating Sanders at the convention.
+She cleared it up herself, writing, "If you were confused, no worries!
+Convention rules require roll call & nominations for every candidate that passes the delegate threshold.
+I was asked to 2nd the nom for Sen. Sanders for roll call."

 If you were confused, no worries!— Alexandria Ocasio-Cortez (@AOC) August 19, 2020